wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/3-explore-application.md

-In this exercise, you will launch the Unified customer profile application and then navigate through the tabs and controls to learn about each component and how it connects to the data model.
+In this exercise, you'll launch the Unified customer profile application and then navigate through the tabs and controls to learn about each component and how it connects to the data model.

 1. Go to [Microsoft Power Apps](http://make.powerapps.com/?azure-portal=true) in an In-Private or Incognito window.